Stuycs-K/final-project-4-shauj-dubovskiyk/README.md

  - Key Management: Discussing best practices for ECC key generation, storage, and distribution
  - Integration Challenges: Addressing potential challenges and considerations when implementing ECC in various systems and applications
  - Future Outlook: Discussing ongoing research and advancements in ECC to meet evolving security requirements
- - Homework for the audience: implement your own ECC encryption/decryption algorithm in Python.
+ - Homework for the audience: implement your own point addition/multiplication algorithm in Python, and test it.
 ## Conclusion
  - Recap of the key points discussed during the presentation
  - Emphasizing the importance of ECC in securing the digital world